wp-plugins/so-remove-wpml-menu-sync/readme.txt

 = I have an issue with this plugin, where can I get support? =

-Please open an issue here on [Github](https://github.com/so-wp/so-remove-wpml-menu-sync/issues)
+Please open an issue on [Github](https://github.com/so-wp/so-remove-wpml-menu-sync/issues)

 == Screenshots ==